 See the Libraries' COVID-19 page for the latest updates on library services.

-Borrowing of physical materials from other institutions is suspended.
-Requests for electronic articles and book chapters can be submitted.
+Borrowing of physical materials from other institutions is limited at this time.
+BorrowDirect and E-ZBorrow programs have resumed service with a limited number of partners.
+Requests for electronic articles and book chapters can be submitted through regular Interlibrary Loan.
 To expedite delivery, please submit no more than one book chapter per request.
 Requests for copies of entire books should be submitted via purchase request: https://faq.library.upenn.edu/friendly.php?slug=purchaserequests

 The Penn Libraries can help you obtain materials for your research in a variety of ways: